Geno Petriashvili

 Geno Petriashvili (გენო პეტრიაშვილი; born 1 April 1994) is a Georgian heavyweight freestyle wrestler.
-He is European champion in 2016 and 2020 and world champion in 2017, 2018 and 2019, as well as a bronze medal at the 2016 Olympic Games in Rio de Janeiro, a silver medal 2020 Olympic Games in Tokyo, and gold medal 2024 Olympic Games in Paris.
+He is European champion in 2016 and 2020 and world champion in 2017, 2018 and 2019, as well as the bronze medalist at the 2016 Olympic Games in Rio de Janeiro, the silver medalist at the 2020 Olympic Games in Tokyo, and the gold medalist at the 2024 Olympic Games in Paris.

 Biography

 Geno Petriashvili was born in 1994 in Gori, Georgia.
 His father was a local businessowner Spartak Petriashvili.
 19 August 2005, when Geno was 11, he was kidnapped by two perpetrators in the village of Nuli in the disputed Tskhinvali region of Georgia.
 During the investigation the Ministry of Internal Affairs of Georgia has accused the Russian peacekeeping force of covering for the criminals because the Georgian police force was not allowed to pursue the perpetrators.
 Geno was released from captivity by the police after 3 months, 25 November 2005.

 In 2010, he took part in the 2010 Summer Youth Olympics in Singapore, which was held for the first time, and finished in fourth place there in the weight category up to 100 kg behind Ali Magomedabirov, Azerbaijan and Abraham Conyedo, Cuba.
 In 2011, he won a bronze medal at the 2011 European Juniors Wrestling Championships in Zrenyanin behind Ihor Dzyatko of Belarus and Aslan Dzebishov of Azerbaijan.
 He then won his first international title in the 100 kg weight category at the 2011 European Cadets Wrestling Championships in Warsaw.
 He won there ahead of Ruslan Gadzhiyev from Azerbaijan.
 In the same age group, he then became vice world champion in Szombathely in August 2011.
 In the final he lost to Adam Coon from the USA.

 In 2012, Geno Petriashvili suffered a disappointment at the 2012 European Juniors Wrestling Championships in Zagreb, where he only finished 10th in the heavyweight category.
 In September 2012, however, he won a bronze medal at the 2012 World Junior Wrestling Championships in Pattaya behind Magomedgazhi Nurasulov of Russia and Muradin Khushchev of Ukraine.
 In December 2012, he caused a minor sensation at the Georgian Senior Championships, where he won the heavyweight title.
 On the way to this success he beat, among others, the multiple medallist at world championships Davit Modzmanashvili and in the final fight also the older and more experienced Giorgi Sakandelidze.

 In March 2013, he was therefore entered in 2013 European Wrestling Championships in Tbilisi.
 As the youngest participant in the heavyweight division, he did not disappoint at all there, but secured a bronze medal with victories over Boban Danov, Macedonia and Magomedgadji Nurasulov, a defeat against Alen Sasseyev, Ukraine and a victory over Nick Matuhin, Germany.
 Geno Petriashvili also won the same medal a few months later at the 2013 World Wrestling Championships in Budapest.
 There he defeated Hitender Beniwal, India and Rareș Chintoan, Romania, then lost to Khadzhimurat Gatsalov, Russia and secured the bronze medal by defeating Deng Zhiwei of China.